-Our supply chain consists of several tiers or layers as we purchase components or subassemblies from our suppliers, they purchase from their suppliers, and so on.
+ResMed's supply chain consists of multiple tiers, as we purchase components or subassemblies from our suppliers, they purchase from their suppliers, and so on.
+ResMed sources components from more than 500 tier one suppliers.
 We are several tiers removed from the smelters, refiners and mining companies performing 3TG extraction and initial processing.
-ResMed sources components from at least 500 tier one suppliers.
 To determine which suppliers provide us with components covered by the rule, we reviewed the product composition data of our products and examined whether our products contained 3TG that are necessary to their functionality or necessary to their production.
-For products that contained 3TG or that we determined may have contained 3TG, we conducted a reasonable country of origin inquiry, designed to determine whether any of the necessary 3TG in our products originated or may have originated in a covered country or came from recycled or scrap sources.
+For products that contained 3TG, or that we determined may have contained 3TG, we conducted a reasonable country of origin inquiry, designed to determine whether any of the necessary 3TG in our products originated or may have originated in a country covered by the rule, or came from recycled or scrap sources.

-During calendar year 2017 we continued a partnership with a third-party consultant to enhance our conflict minerals program.
-We contactedin-scope suppliers to explain ResMed's use of a third-party consultant to act on our behalf, collecting and analyzing 3TG information.
-We believe that working with this industry specialist allows for more efficient and accurate data gathering, an industry standard approach, and the ability to review supplier responses against an existing database of information.
+During calendar year 2018 ResMed continued a partnership with a third-party consultant and industry specialist, to enhance our conflict minerals program.
+We contacted in-scope suppliers to explain ResMed's use of a third-party consultant to act on our behalf, collecting and analyzing 3TG information.
+We believe that working with an industry specialist allows for more efficient and accurate data gathering, provides an industry standard approach, and gives ResMed the ability to review supplier responses against an existing database of information.

-We initiated our reasonable country of origin inquiry by contacting suppliers who sold us components or subassemblies that contained or that we determined may have contained necessary 3TG.
+We began our reasonable country of origin inquiry by contacting suppliers who sold us components or subassemblies that contained or that we determined may have contained necessary 3TG.
 We offered our suppliers two options for submitting the required information, either by uploading the Electronic Industry Citizenship Coalition-Global e-Sustainability Initiative conflict minerals reporting template, or by submitting an online survey version of this template directly to our third-party consultant.
-Our calendar year 2017 response rate was 86%.
+Our calendar year 2018 response rate was 100%.